 At QEGS you have the opportunity to visit both Oxford and Cambridge.
 We also run a trip to Newcastle and Northumbria Universities.
 In addition to this, students are permitted to attend 3 further open days within school time.
 Visiting your potential university is often the best way to decide if a university is right for you.

-QEGS invites a number of universities to come and give talks to our students during our summer programme.
+QEGS invites a number of universities to come and give talks to our students during our assembly programme.
 For example, Dundee, Newcastle and Leeds.
 We also regularly have admissions officers from Oxford and Cambridge who visit the school and talk to students